-Looking for a incredibly simple side dish for the holidays, or an easy side dish for a weeknight meal?
-Although these boiled baby (or new) potatoes take very little work and ingredients, they look stunning and will please everyone at the table.
+Looking for an incredibly simple side dish for a weeknight meal or a special occasion?
+Boiled baby (or small) potatoes take very little time to cook and only a few ingredients to look stunning and please everyone at the table.

 Start by selecting the smallest potatoes you can find.
 If they are not bite-sized, you may want to cut them in half.
 Make sure they are all roughly the same size, so that they boil at the same rate.